 Legal Basis: This condition applies because the Permittee is required to send reports to the Department and supplements the standard reporting and notification requirements of this permit.

 Factual Basis: The Department used the language in SPC XVII, adopted by reference under 18 AAC 50.346(b)(10), for the permit condition.
 This condition lists the Department’s appropriate address for reports and written notices.
 This condition states that the Department requires one certified copy of submitted reports (except as otherwise required by the Department or other conditions of the permit) and provides an allowance for either electronic or hard copy document submittals.
-The condition also directs the Permittee to refer to the submission instructions on the Department’s Standard Permit Conditions webpage for additional information regarding document submittals (e.g., the appropriate Department address.
+The condition also directs the Permittee to refer to the submission instructions on the Department’s Standard Permit Conditions webpage for additional information regarding document submittals (e.g., the appropriate Department address).

 Condition 61, Information Requests